coffee2code/get-custom-field-values/readme.txt

 = Why didn't the shortcode get inserted into the editor after I clicked the "Send shortcode to editor" button? =

 Sometimes you have to ensure the text editor has focus.
 Click within the text editor and make sure the cursor is positioned at the location you want the shortcode to be inserted.
 Then click the button and the shortcode should get inserted there.

+= Is this plugin compatible with the new block editor (aka Gutenberg)? =

+Yes, except that the shortcode builder (a custom tool to facilitate making use of the plugin's shortcode when creating a post) has not been ported over yet.
+The template tags, widget, and shortcode itself all function properly.

 = Does this plugin include unit tests? =